Rock Climbing

 Before setting off make sure that you have all the right protective and safety equipment and test it.
 Also, bearing in mind the changeable weather conditions, be sure to be aware of your nearest descent route – mist and snow can obscure routes.

-Always be sure to fill in the mountain rescue register and inform local rangers where you are going.
-This can be done at the Sentinel Peak car park.
+Always fill in the mountain rescue register and inform the mountain officers where you are going.
+This can be done at the Sentinel Peak Car Park.